intelligent-machine-learning/dlrover/README.md

 What's more, DLRover provides extension libraries of PyTorch and TensorFlow to Speed Up Training.

-- [ATorch](atorch/README.md): an extension library of PyTorch to Speed Up Training of Large LLM.
+- [ATorch](https://github.com/intelligent-machine-learning/atorch): an extension library of PyTorch to Speed Up Training of Large LLM.
-- [TFPlus](tfplus/README.md): an extension library of TensorFlow to Speed Up Training of Search, Recommendation and Advertisement.
+- [TFPlus](https://github.com/intelligent-machine-learning/tfplus): an extension library of TensorFlow to Speed Up Training of Search, Recommendation and Advertisement.

+UPDATE 20241127: ATorch and TFPlus have moved to the independent repositories and import as git submodules. so you shoud run `git submodule update --init --recursive` to get the latest code before you build the project.

 ## Latest News